q3769/conseq4j/README.md

     ExecutorService getSequentialExecutor(Object sequenceKey);
 }
 ```
-As such, you can use it to run your Runnable/Callable or any task type supported by a JDK `ExecutorService`.
+As such, you can use it to work on a Runnable/Callable or any task type supported by a JDK `ExecutorService`.

 The sequence key can be any type of `Object`, but good choices are identifiers that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
 An exemplary sequence key can be a user id, shipment id, travel reservation id, session id, etc....

 The default hashing algorithm of this API is from the Guava library, namely MurmurHash3-128.
-That should be good enough but for those who have PhDs in hashing, you can provide your own consistent hasher by using `ConcurrentSequentialExecutors.newBuilder().withBucketHasher(myConsistentHasher).build()` instead of `ConcurrentSequentialExecutors.newBuilder().ofSize(myMaxConcurrencyInt).build()`.
+That should be good enough but for those who have PhDs in hashing, you can provide your own consistent hasher by using `ConcurrentSequentialExecutors.newBuilder().withConsistentBucketHasher(myConsistentHasher).build()` instead of `ConcurrentSequentialExecutors.newBuilder().ofSize(myMaxConcurrencyInt).build()`.

 The default conseq has all capacities unbounded (`Integer.MAX_VALUE`).
 That includes max concurrency (maximum count of concurrent executors) and total task queue size of the executors.
-In this case as usual, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks are processed concurrently by a potentially unbound number of executors.
+As usual, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks are processed concurrently by a potentially unbounded number of executors:
 ```
 ConcurrentSequencer conseqDefault = ConcurrentSequentialExecutors.newBuilder().build();
 ```

-This conseq has a max concurrency of 10, and a total task queue size of 200; each sequential executor/thread has a task queue size of 20 (i.e. 200/10):
+This conseq has a max concurrency of 10, and a total task queue size of 200; each sequential executor/thread has a task queue size of 20 (i.e. `200 / 10`):
 ```
 ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().ofSize(10).withTotalTaskQueueSize(200).build();
 ```